Lexington Shoplifting Attorney

 What is the penalty for shoplifting?

-Shoplifting can either be a misdemeanor or a felony depending on the value of the merchandise as well as the number of prior shoplifting or other
+Shoplifting can either be a misdemeanor or a felony depending on the value of the merchandise as well as the number of prior

 - Prosecution dismissal for lack of evidence